ryysayhi/AudioGenie-Reasoner/README.md

 **This is the official repository for "[AudioGenie-Reasoner: A Training-Free Multi-Agent Framework for Coarse-to-Fine Audio Deep Reasoning](https://arxiv.org/pdf/2509.16971)".**

 ## 🚀 Roadmap
+- **2026-01**: AudioGenie-Reasoner has been accepted by ICASSP 2026.
+The code has been released!
 - **2025-09**: AudioGenie-Reasoner is released on arXiv.